ucbl/WoT-reasoning-internship-2019/README.md

 ## Repository contents

+- `wot-reasoning-example.json` is a basic example of device description (to add in node-red) that contains the definition of a `KelvinTemperatureDevice`.
+- `builtin_owl2-rl_modified.pie` is the ruleset to add when creating a new RDF repository in GraphDB.
+It contains:
+  - the definition of OWL2RL semantics,
+  - the definition, as a set of rules, of a second device: `kelvin_to_celsius`, which performs temperature unit conversion.
-- `builtin_owl2-rl_modified.pie` is the **ruleset** to add when in a new repository in GraphDB.
-It contains both OWL2RL semantics and some specific inference rules (at the end of the file) defining property chains to be used with the example below.
+  - some specific inference rules (at the end of the file) defining a property chain to be used with the example below,

-- `wot-reasoning-example.json` is a basic example of device descriptions (to add in node-red) that will allow producing inferences.
+**Note**: it is of course possible to define the `kelvin_to_celsius` convertor in the TD json file instead of the GraphDB ruleset.

 ## Using the example

+Basically, based on the definitions of a `KelvinTemperatureDevice` and a `kelvin_to_celsius` converter, this example infers a `CelsiusTemperatureDevice` which is queriable in SPARQL.

 ### node-red side